JKirk865/LRUCache/README.md

 ## Usage
 **First**
-Define the object to be cached and inherit from the LRUCacheItem.
+Define the object to be cached and inherit from the LRUCacheItem class.
 The key must be comparable(i.e. int, Guid)
 ```
     public class SimpleLRUCacheItem : LRUCacheItem<int, string>
     {